-Bucharest, we quickly discovered is lively and caters well to tourists.
+Bucharest, long dubbed ‘Paris of the East’ is surprisingly lively and caters well to tourists.
 The cobbled alleyways are lined with majestic buildings, outdoor cafes, bars and shops and in our three days here we ran ourselves ragged seeing some fabulous sights.

 One of the first sites we sought out was Romania’s Palace of Parliament commissioned by Ceausescu.
 It is huge with a floor area of 365,000 square metres, 1100 rooms and is ranked as the second largest building in the world after The Pentagon.
 Built when the average Romanian was doing it tough with food rations, curfews, limited electricity and worse, surrendering their babies to soulless orphanages, few Romanians we spoke to seemed proud of the monolithic structure that comprises 12 floors above ground and 8 floors below.

 Next stop was Romania’s History Museum which deserves a few hours to soak up its mix of ancient as well as WWI history.
 New exhibits are underway.